telerik/reporting-docs/report-items/table-crosstab-list/basic-concepts.md

 ---
 title: Basic Concepts
-page_title: Basic Concepts
+page_title: Basic Concepts of the Table, Crosstab, and List Report Items
-description:
+description: "Learn more about the basic ideas of the Telerik Reporting Table report item implementation and understand the detail and group data, group hierarchies, table items, and static and dynamic table rows and columns."
 slug: telerikreporting/designing-reports/report-structure/table-crosstab-list/basic-concepts
-tags: telerik, reporting, report, items, table, crosstab, list, templates, basic, concepts
+tags: telerik, reporting, report, items, table, crosstab, list, templates, basic, concepts, detail, group, data, hierarchies, static, dynamic, rows, columns
 previous_url: /table-understanding-table-items
 published: True
-position: 1
+position: 2
 ---

 # Basic Concepts

-The Table is a generalized layout report item that displays report data in cells that are organized into rows and columns.
-Report data can be detail data as it is retrieved from the data source, or aggregated detail data organized into groups that you specify.
-Each table cell can contain any report item, including a TextBox, a PictureBox, Chart or another table item.
-To add multiple report items to a cell, first add a panel item, which acts as a container, and then add the report items to the panel.
+The Table is a powerful report item that enables you to display detail and grouped data.
+The detail report data is retrieved from the data source and you can also organize aggregated detail data into groups.

-The Table, CrossTab, and List report items are actually variations of the same thing optimized for a specific data layout.
-By default, a table item displays detail data in a grid layout, a CrossTab displays group data in a grid layout, and a list displays detail data in a free-form layout.
+The Table report item supports the Table, CrossTab, and List template variations, which are actually optimized alternatives of the same concept for a specific data layout.
+By default, a Table item displays detail data in a grid layout, a CrossTab displays grouped data in a grid layout, and a List displays detail data in a free-form layout.

-By default, each cell in a table or CrossTab contains a text box.
-The cell in a list contains a panel.
-You can replace a default report item with a different report item, for example, an image.
+By design, each Table or CrossTab cell contains a text box.
+You can add multiple report items to a Table cell by first adding a Panel item as a container and, then, the report items to the Panel.
+Each List cell contains a Panel.
+You can replace a default report item with another report item, for example, an image.

-As you define groups for a table, CrossTab, or list, the report designer adds rows and columns to the Table on which to display grouped data.
+As you define groups for a Table, CrossTab, or List, the Report Designer adds rows and columns to the Table in which to display grouped data.

-In order to understand these report items, you should first understand the following:

-1. What is the difference between detail and grouped data.

-1. Groups organized as members of group hierarchies on the horizontal axis are row groups and on the vertical axis are column groups.

-1. What is the purpose of table cells in the four areas of a CrossTab data region: the body, the row group headers, the column group headers, and the corner.

-1. Static and dynamic rows and columns and how they relate to groups.

-Once you understand these concepts, you can recognize the structure that the report designer adds for you and modify the structure to suit your own needs.

-## Understanding Detail and Grouped Data
+## Detail vs. Grouped Data

 Detail data is all the data from a report data source as it comes back from the data source.
 Detail data is essentially what you see in the query designer results pane when you run a database query.

-The actual detail data includes, and is restricted by filters set on the data source, data region, and details group.
-You display detail data on a detail row by using a simple expression such as "=Fields.ProductCategory".
-When the report runs, the detail row repeats once for each row in the query results at run time.
+The actual detail data includes, and is restricted by, filters that are set on the data source, data region, and details group.
+To display detail data on a detail row, use a simple expression such as `=Fields.ProductCategory`.
+When the report runs, the detail row repeats once for each row in the query results at runtime.

-Grouped data is detail data that is organized by a value that you specify in the group definition, for example, "=Fields.ProductCategory".
-You display grouped data on group rows and columns by using simple expressions that aggregate the grouped data, for example, "=Sum(Fields.Quantity)".
+Grouped data is detail data that is organized by a value that you specify in the group definition, for example, `=Fields.ProductCategory`.
+To display grouped data in group rows and columns, use a simple expressions that aggregates the grouped data such as `=Sum(Fields.Quantity)`.

-## Understanding Group Hierarchies
+## Group Hierarchies

 Groups are organized as members of group hierarchies.
 Row group and column group hierarchies are identical structures on different axes.
 Think of row groups as expanding down the page and column groups as expanding across the page.

 A tree structure represents nested row and column groups that have a parent/child relationship, for example, a category with sub categories.
 The parent group is the root of the tree and child groups are its branches.
 Groups can also have an independent, adjacent relationship, for example, sales by territory and sales by year.
 Multiple unrelated tree hierarchies are called a forest.
 In a Table, row groups and columns groups are each represented as an independent forest.

-## Understanding the Table item
+## The Table item

 A table has four areas for cells: corner, row group hierarchy, column group hierarchy, and table body, which always exists.
 The other areas are optional.
 Cells in table body area display detail and group data.